rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

    3. Drag your mouse to the `Simulation` state.
 Let go of your mouse when your cursor is on the plus symbol inside the circle appearing at the top of the state `Simulation`.
    4. Select the transition from `SpawnTurtle` to `Simulation`, press delete to delete the generated condition and create a new one.
-   5. Select the `Condition` icon on the top right corner to create a new condition & fill in the details
+   5. Select the `Condition` icon on the top right corner to create a new condition.
+   6. Call the condition "CustomAnyChildSuccess" and set the library name to "libalica-turtlesim"
-   6. Drag the condition to the transition that it needs to be attached to
+   7. Drag the condition to the transition that it needs to be attached to

 8. Create an entrypoint.
 Select `DefaultTask` as a Task and click on "Select".
+   [TODO: Add picture showing entrypoint creation tool]
 9. Connect the entrypoint with the `SpawnTurtle` state.
 10. Set the "Minimum Cardinality" of the entrypoint to 1 and the "Maximum Cardinality" to 2147483647.

-11. Similarly create the other plans, behaviours & conditions as shown in the figure
+After creating the SpawnTurtle

 ### 6.3 MakeFormation plan